Google Business Profile Photos – 6 Tips for Optimizing Your Listing| |

 Add Images Regularly

-So you just uploaded a bunch of great-looking, high quality images to your Google My Business photos, and you think you are done.
+So you just uploaded a bunch of great-looking, high quality images to your Google Business Profile photos, and you think you are done.
 Think again!

 As we all know, Google has a clever little algorithm to select which businesses stay in the coveted top search results.
-And it just so happens, they always prefer the business listings that consistently update their GMB profile.
+And it just so happens, they always prefer the business listings that consistently update their Google Business Profile.

 We know this is daunting, but if you want to stay one step ahead, you should continue to add photos on a regular basis.